nemesis/configs/README.md

 Currently having configs for:

 * Oh-My-Zsh
-* Agnoster ZSH Theme (Some little changes has been made to it)
+* Agnoster ZSH Theme (Some little changes have been made to it)
 * Vim
 * Quake III Arena / Quake Live